The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven

-If we look at the temporal development of the magnetic energy and its spatial distribution, we recognize two different types of dynamo action.
-If the wall diffusivity is close to that of the fluid (i.e. $\eta_{\rm{w}}\lesssim{2}$), a dynamo only occurs at very large ${\rm{Rm}}$ (${\rm{Rm}}^{\rm{crit}}\approx 3750$).
-This dynamo is time-independent (no oscillatory components, see orange and green curve in Figure~\ref{fig::ener_vs_tim_thinlayer}) and the associated field energy is essentially concentrated in a narrow region near the end caps (see iso-surfaces in Figure~\ref{fig::isosurface_thinlayer_eta1p0}).
-If the outer layer has an $\eta_{\rm{w}}$ larger than $\eta_{\rm{w}}=2$ (see blue curve in Figure~\ref{fig::gr_thinlayer_var_eta}), we obtain an oscillating solution that already emerges at much smaller ${\rm{Rm}}$, which is exemplified by the blue curve for $\eta_{\rm{w}}=8$ in Figure~\ref{fig::ener_vs_tim_thinlayer}.
-In that case the magnetic field energy is widely distributed throughout the entire volume (however still with a characteristic pattern, see Figure~\ref{fig::isosurface_thinlayer_eta8p0}.)
-The impact of the outer layer is illustrated by the growth rates shown in Figure~\ref{fig::gr_thinlayer_var_eta}.
-When the magnetic diffusivity of the outer layer is increased to emulate the effect of a stainless steel container, an eigenmode is excited, the growth rates of which are represented by the inverted parabola in the individual curves in Figure~\ref{fig::gr_thinlayer_var_eta}.
-This special shape results in positive growth rates for $\eta_{\rm{w}} \gtrsim 2$ and for further increasing diffusivities the behaviour increasingly approaches that of pseudo-vaccum boundary conditions without outer layer (see black curve).
-It is therefore the eigenmode that belongs to the inverse parabolic growth rate, which corresponds to a dynamo that occurs at relatively low ${\rm{Rm}}$ achievable in the experiment, and causes a magnetic field that permeates the entire volume.
-Interestingly, this eigenmode belongs to an oscillating dynamo while the much less efficient dynamo is stationary, although the opposite behavior is generally assumed {\red{\cite{ruediger2003}}}.
+A detailed view on the impact of the diffusivity of the outer layer on the growthrates is shown in Figure~\ref{fig::gr_thinlayer_var_eta}.
+When the magnetic diffusivity of the outer layer is increased to emulate the effect of a stainless steel container, an eigenmode is excited, the growth rates of which are represented by the inverted parabola in the individual colored curves in Figure~\ref{fig::gr_thinlayer_var_eta}.
+For $\eta_{\rm{w}} \gtrsim 2$ this special shape results in positive growth rates at ${\rm{Rm}}$ far below the point where the "regular" curve becomes positive.
+For further increasing diffusivities the behaviour approaches that of pseudo-vacuum boundary conditions without outer layer (illustrated by the black curve).
+It is therefore the eigenmode that belongs to the inverse parabolic growth rate, which corresponds to a dynamo that occurs at relatively low ${\rm{Rm}}$ and causes a magnetic field that permeates the entire volume.